notarisj/raft/README.md

 ## Usage

+### Update configuration file

+Before running the application, you need to update the [config.ini](src/configurations/config.ini) file.
+You may generate a certificate and key (see command bellow), or use the ones provided, and also update the paths for the properties `ssl_cert_file` and `ssl_key_file` in the configuration file.
+You can also change the API credentials and MongoDB settings here.

 ### Running Raft Application
 You can start the server using the [run_server.sh](help_scripts/run_raft_server.sh) bash script.
-This script takes in a directory path and optional arguments for configuration.
-If no parameters are provided, the script will use the default configuration from the [config.ini](src/configurations/config.ini) file.
-Note that if you want to test it in the same machine, you need to change the ports in [servers.json](src/configurations/servers.json) and pass `--mongo_collection_name` for each node.
+This script takes some optional arguments for configuration.
+If no parameters are provided, the script will use the default configuration from the [config.ini](src/configurations/config.ini) and [servers.json](src/configurations/servers.json) file.
+Note that if you want to test it in the same machine, you need to pass `--server_id` and `--mongo_collection_name` arguments for each node as seen in the example usage bellow.

-The usage is as follows:

 Install mongodb (if not installed)
 ```bash